/ House of wandering spirits (2000)

-For my graduate project at KABK, I documented this community of men in a portrait series, which was later published in M Magazine and NRC Handelsblad in 2001
+For my graduate project at KABK, I documented this community of men in a portrait series, which is later published in M Magazine and NRC Handelsblad in 2001

 Arthur